acrinym/AMrepo/Rituals/Rit10_Cord_Cutting_Emotional_Attachments.md

 - **User Context:** This ritual was created as part of a three-spell emotional healing system for Amanda.
 The user was already confident that Amanda would be his partner ("that's already happening and set in stone") and was focused on helping her heal from old emotional wounds and people who may still have an energetic hold on her.
 - **Related Spells:** This is one of three emotional healing spells: 1) Fire Release Spell for general emotional burdens, 2) Water Cleansing Spell for deep emotional trauma, and 3) Cord-Cutting Ritual (this one) for releasing emotional attachments to past pain.
 - **Field Effect:** Cord-cutting removes energy ties without harm, allowing new energy to flow.
 It breaks the energetic hold of past trauma and lets Amanda emotionally move forward without past weight.

+## Integration with Other Workings
+- **Fire Release Spell (Rit#8):** Burn away surface burdens before severing cords
+- **Water Cleansing Spell (Rit#9):** Use water to wash away any lingering residue after cords are cut
+- **Mirror Protocol:** Position mirror behind candles to reflect only love once cords dissolve

+## Advanced Variations
+- **Personal Items:** Tie the string around photos or name papers for deeper targeting
+- **Herbal Thread:** Coat string in banishing herbs like rue or rosemary for enhanced severance
+- **Timed Burn:** Perform during waning moon or on anniversaries of past pain for symbolic closure

+## Aftercare
+- Ground with food, water, or gentle movement
+- Dispose of candle remnants respectfully—bury or throw away off property
+- Journal reflections or send a silent blessing to all parties released

+## Ethical Framework
+- Use only for healing purposes, never to control or punish
+- Honor all involved by releasing with compassion
+- Accept that cords may need multiple rituals to fully dissolve